 Because, for the first time, it had been named.

-Months later, people who visited the Brooks house sometimes noticed small changes without understanding their source.
+Months later, visitors to the Brooks house sometimes noticed small changes without fully understanding them.
 The staff no longer disappeared when guests arrived.
 Meals were timed so no one ate alone after midnight beside a sink.
-Grace, now officially the household manager, moved through the rooms with the same competence as before but with something new in her posture—less apology, more rest.
+Grace, now officially the household manager, moved through the rooms with the same quiet competence as before but with something new in her posture — less apology, more rest.

-On certain evenings Ethan still came home exhausted.
+On certain evenings Ethan still came home tired.

 The city had not softened.

-One winter night, Ethan found Grace at the kitchen table reading with her glasses low on her nose and a bowl of soup steaming gently beside her.
+One winter night he found Grace at the kitchen table reading with her glasses low on her nose and a bowl of soup steaming gently in front of her.

 Not on the floor.